Azure-Samples/ms-identity-java-servlet-webapp-authentication/2-Authorization-I/call-graph/README.md

 - The middle of the screen now has an option to click for **ID Token Details**: click it to see some of the ID token's decoded claims.
 - Click the **Call Graph** button to make a call to MS Graph API's [/users](https://docs.microsoft.comgraph/api/user-list) endpoint to see a selection of user details obtained from the `/me` endpoint in Graph.
 - You can also use the button on the top right to sign out.
-- After signing out, click the link to `ID Token Details` to observe that the app displays a `401: unauthorized` error instead of the ID token claims when the user is not authorized.

 > :information_source: Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../issues) page.